Oscarg2010/MCW-BCDR/README.md

 Contoso also wants to insure they have the right breadth and depth of continuity protection.
 In the case of a lights-out event, they want to be able to control how the systems failover.

-Contoso's corporate datacenter in the US is in a hurricane-prone region, and they need a backup datacenter that mirrors the core functions they have here.
+Contoso's corporate data center in the US is in a hurricane-prone region, and they need a backup data center that mirrors the core functions they have here.

 ## Target audience
 - Infrastructure Architects